-We encourage all members of the campus community to report all crimes and other emergencies to campus police in a timely manner.
-Campus Police have a dispatch center that is available by phone at 678-407-5333 or in person 24 hours a day at Building D, 20 Collins Industrial Way, Lawrenceville, Ga 30043.
-Though there are many resources available, campus police should be notified of any crime, whether or not an investigation continues, to assure Georgia Gwinnett College can assess any and all security concerns and inform the campus community if there is a significant threat to the campus community.
+We encourage all members of the campus community to report all crimes and other emergencies to Campus Police promptly.
+Campus Police have a dispatch center that is available by phone at (678) 407-5333 or in person 24 hours a day at Building D, 20 Collins Industrial Way, Lawrenceville, Ga 30043.
+Though there are many resources available, campus police or local police should be notified of any crime when a victim elects to report or is unable, whether an investigation continues, to assure Georgia Gwinnett College can assess all security concerns and inform the campus community if there is a significant threat to the campus community.

-Anyone may call the Campus Police at 678-407-5333 to report concerning information.
+Anyone may call the Campus Police at (678) 407-5333 to report concerning information.
 Callers may remain anonymous.